bcgov/startup-sample-project-aws-containers/README.md

 Properly speaking, the Terraform scripts will create an infrastructure plan in the Terraform Cloud, and a second script will apply the plan and deploy the planned infrastructure in AWS Cloud.

-During the deployment process, Terraform script will create in the AWS Cloud an Elastic Container Registry (ECR) repository in the sandbox service account and authorize read access from other AWS service accounts (dev, sandbox).
+During the deployment process, Terraform script will create in the AWS Cloud an Elastic Container Registry (ECR) repository in the tools service account and authorize read access from other AWS service accounts (dev, tools).

 Inside this container, three containers are created that will host the client, server and DB components of the app.